Treating Communication and Swallowing Disorders

 Communicating our needs, ideas and feelings is the most complex of human behaviors, and it is a process that can be affected by genetic syndromes, disease or injuries to the brain or structures involved in communication.
 For the past 48 years, the Speech-Language Pathology Department at Michigan Medicine has been a leader in advancing diagnostic and treatment protocols for people experiencing communication and/or swallowing difficulties.

 At Michigan Medicine, speech-language pathologists assess and treat individuals with communication impairment.
 They also assess and treat individuals who are experiencing difficulty swallowing (dysphagia), as some of the structures that enable us to swallow are also involved in speech.

-Whether participating in NIH research grants, teaching courses at local universities and national conferences or evaluating a new treatment method, our certified speech-language pathologists have one central goal: to work closely with patients and families to improve quality of life through enhanced communication and swallowing skills.
+Whether participating in research grants, teaching courses at local universities or evaluating a new treatment method, our certified speech-language pathologists have one central goal: to work closely with patients and families to improve quality of life through enhanced communication and swallowing skills.

 Make an Appointment

-To make an appointment at our Speech Language Pathology clinics, please call 734-936-7070.
+To make an appointment at any one of our Ambulatory Speech Language Pathology clinics, please call 734-936-7070.
 For appointments specific to speech-language pathology services at University Hospital or Mott Children’s Hospital, please call 734-763-4003.